1877 VFA season: Metropolitan

-Club senior records
+Club records

 The below table is set of results for the 1877 season, showing the records of the five senior metropolitan clubs.
 The list shows the record across all matches, including senior, junior and intercolonial matches.
-The clubs are listed in the order in which they were ranked in the Australasian newspaper.
+The clubs are listed in the order in which they were ranked in The Australasian.

 The VFA had no formal process by which the clubs were ranked, so the below order should be considered indicative only, particularly since the fixturing of matches was not standardised; however, the top three placings were later acknowledged in publications including the Football Record and are considered official.